tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/prompt-engineering-summaries.md

 {% include ads.html %}

-<h3>An experiment that mostly failed</h3>
+<h3>Some notes on a failed experiment</h3>

 I want to describe an experiment that mostly failed with regards to meeting notes.
 In experimenting with meeting notes prompts, I was curious whether I could use a "for" loop with the LLM's responses in order to maximize the output tokens with each go around.

-To be more specific, knowing that AIs have a max token output per response, I decided to break up the AI's response after each meeting theme by requiring me to type "Continue."
+Knowing that AIs have a max token output per response, I decided to break up the AI's response after each meeting theme by requiring me to type "Continue."
 I wondered if this would allow me to get the maximum token output with each response.
 I wasn't sure whether the AI stores up the first response in memory and then just divides it across each paused response, or if the AI goes back to the transcript each time to get richer, more accurate detail for each theme.
 Here's the prompt.

 <div class="chat">
 <p>You are an AI assistant tasked with creating a detailed and actionable summary from the provided meeting transcription, indicated with <span class="pVar">{Transcript}</span>.</p>